Woman Bitten By Deadly Brown Recluse Spider Finds 50 More In Apartment, Landlord Won’t Let Her Out Of Lease

 — WSMV News4 Nashville (@WSMV) July 4, 2018

-Unsurprisingly, she decided to vacate her apartment, and is in the process of moving out.
+Unsurprisingly, she decided to vacate her apartment and is in the process of moving out.
 Unfortunately, the apartment complex is being less than understanding with regards to Wright’s request to break her lease.
 The only option she has is to be given a 60-day notice, where she would have to pay $2,200.
 Wright was not content with the situation:

 “They said the only thing they can do is give me a 60-day notice and I will have to fulfill that.
 This isn’t my problem.
 I came here thinking this was a nice place to live.”